 - 1. The resource should be brought into a format that adheres to widely accepted standards and best practices currently considered as likely candidates by CLARIN. - 2.
 Proper metadata descriptions need to be created and made available.
 They must be compliant with the CLARIN component metadata infrastructure (CMDI) and it should be possible to harvest and access them. - 3.
 Metadata descriptions should include persistent identifiers that can be resolved and the CLARIN requirements should hold for the PID system. - 4.
-The linguistic encoding must be related to the data category registry, i.e. data categories used must be mapped to corresponding ISOCAT4 data categories where they exist in a formal way (e.g. via an XML Schema) and new data categories must be added to ISOCAT if they do not exist there yet. - 5.
+All data categories used in the metadata and in the actual data (e.g. linguistic annotations) must be related to a CLARIN-recognized data category registry (currently only ISOCAT, i.e. data categories used must be mapped to corresponding ISOCAT data categories where they exist in a formal way (e.g. via an XML Schema) and new data categories must be added to ISOCAT if they do not exist there yet. - 5.
 Provide proper documentation of the resource, at least in English.